Ex vivo: Principles and definition

 According to these criteria, systems involving extensive reorganization or manipulation—including organoids, organ-on-a-chip, and organotypic cultures—are considered in vitro, even when they replicate certain organ-level functions.

 In general, in vitro models are more flexible and relatively inexpensive, allowing researchers to test new treatments quickly and adjust experimental parameters as needed.
 Ex vivo systems are less adaptable but often provide a more reliable indication of how a treatment will work in the human body and what side effects it might cause.
-They are, however, subject to inherent limitations, including post-mortem alterations in biophysical properties, progressive tissue degradation, limited viability duration, and typically the absence—or only artificial replication—of circulation and innervation.
+They are, however, subject to inherent limitations, including post-mortem alterations in biophysical properties, progressive tissue degradation, limited viability duration, and typically the absence or only artificial replication of circulation and innervation.
 (Note: Specialized ex vivo models have been developed to preserve native innervation.
 Although many standard ex vivo intestinal preparations, for example, result in the loss of extrinsic neural connections during tissue removal, certain dissection techniques maintain continuity between the intestinal extrinsic nerves and the spinal cord, thereby preserving physiologically relevant signaling.)
-These factors can restrict their capacity to reproduce long-term or systemic physiological effects.
+These factors can restrict the models' capacity to reproduce long-term or systemic physiological effects.
 Some of these limitations also complicate direct comparisons with in vivo systems; for example, studies measuring how electric fields behave in primate brain tissue during stimulation have found that results differ markedly between in vivo and ex vivo conditions—and the longer the tissue has been removed from the body, the greater the discrepancy, partly due to cooling and loss of normal biological function.
+In addition, microglia undergo substantial alterations under ex vivo conditions.